 Individuals who marry and who have a large inheritance or gifted money enter into that union with what is known as separate property, which is protected by law in the case of divorce.
 But the entrepreneur who begins what turns out to be a successful business needs a prenuptial agreement to safeguard his or her interests in that business.
 Also, relocation to another state can affect what happens to such assets since all states have their own set of rules, so it is important to know what those are in terms of an existing prenuptial agreement.

-A Maryland attorney experienced in family law can offer some clarity on issues that can be complex such as marital agreements.
+A family lawyer Frederick, MD looks to can offer some clarity on issues that can be complex such as marital agreements.
 Lessening the confusion that some of these agreements might cause may make clients more open to giving them some thought.
 Knowledge can often lessen the fear.